 EDEN II's DINE OUT 4 AUTISM

 April is World Autism Awareness Month.
-Throughout the month of April, local restaurants and many other businesses are coming together to raise awareness and funds in support of Eden II and autism.
+On Thursday, April 30th, we are partnering up with local restaurants to raise funds and autism awareness.
 Please join us and register online to participate in Dine Out 4 Autism to benefit Eden II and help support individuals with autism.

 Dine Out 4 Autism is a community-wide fundraising event that brings together restaurants and consumers to help raise funds and awareness for autism.
-Local businesses and restaurants will donate a percentage of their revenue for special items on their menu throughout the month of April.
+Local businesses and restaurants will donate a percentage of food proceeds sold on April 30th.

 Eden II is proud to be part of a community that will pull together its resources to help children and adults with autism.

 DINE OUT 4 AUTISM CHAIRMAN